top of page

 Taliban announce tighter controls on media, scholars, and online platforms

-Taliban ban TikTok and PUBG, restrict controversial discussions in media and target political analysts
+Taliban ban TikTok and PUBG, restrict controversial discussions in media and target political analysts.

 ramin-labisheh-RznGbD7VAg8-unsplash.jpg